pierrepeterlongo/kmindex_benchmarks/README.md

 This directory synthetises command lines and data sources of the experiments proposed in the manuscript "XXX Titre".

-The experiments were conducted with [kmtricks v0.2.0](https://github.com/tlemane/kmindex/releases/tag/v0.2.0) and [MetaGraph v0.3.6](https://github.com/ratschlab/metagraph/releases/tag/v0.3.6).
+The experiments were conducted with [kmindex v0.2.0](https://github.com/tlemane/kmindex/releases/tag/v0.2.0) and [MetaGraph v0.3.6](https://github.com/ratschlab/metagraph/releases/tag/v0.3.6).